pH calculation + virtual titration

 » equilibrium constants of some 250 acids and bases (see list) are stored in a user-expandable database.

-» quick loading of seven pKa sets into the pH_calc, Simulation and Regression modules.
+» quick load of pKa sets of seven acid-base systems into the pH_calc, Simulation and Regression modules, for simultaneous use.

 1. Click the File tab.
 The Backstage view opens.